Marchandladislas/Marchandladislas/README.md

  ## What i'm doing ##

-My work with culture sports is done, looking for another alternance to finish my formation 🙏 In the meantime, I continue to train and learn with o'clock for the next 16 months (end october 2023).
+My work with culture sports is done,i've spend some time on dev projects with friends.
+In the meantime, I continue to train and learn.
+I'm also looking for a new challenge !

 ## Places to contact me